Pascal Hitzler | Professor

 Ph.D. - 2001, National University of Ireland, University College Cork

-Pascal Hitzler, is endowed Lloyd T. Smith Creativity in Engineering Chair at the Department of Computer Science at Kansas State University and Director of the Center for Artificial Intelligence and Data Science (CAIDS).
+Pascal Hitzler, is endowed Lloyd T. Smith Creativity in Engineering Chair at the Department of Computer Science at Kansas State University, Co-Director of the Institute for Digital Agriculture and Advanced Analytics (ID3A), and Director of the Center for Artificial Intelligence and Data Science (CAIDS).
 Until July 2019, he was endowed NCR Distinguished Professor, Brage Golding Distinguished Professor of Research, and Director of Data Science in the Department of Computer Science and Engineering at Wright State University, Dayton, Ohio.
 From 2004-2009, he was Akademischer Rat at the Institute for Applied Informatics and Formal Description Methods at the University of Karlsruhe in Germany, and from 2001-2004, was a postdoctoral researcher at the Artificial Intelligence Institute at TU Dresden in Germany.
 In 2001, he completed a Ph.D. in Mathematics from the National University of Ireland, University College Cork and in 1998 a Diplom, Master’s degree equivalent, in Mathematics from the University of Tübingen in Germany.

-Hitzler’s research record lists more than 400 publications in such diverse areas as semantic web, artificial intelligence, neural-symbolic integration, knowledge representation and reasoning, machine learning, denotational semantics and set-theoretic topology.
+Hitzler's research record lists over 400 publications in such diverse areas as semantic web, artificial intelligence, neurosymbolic integration, knowledge representation and reasoning, machine learning, denotational semantics, and set-theoretic topology.